Yaroksito/infra/README.md

 1. In order to isolate infrastructure workloads and allow application to be schedule independently on worker nodes
 2. In case of using OpenShift, placing infrastructure workloads in infra nodes saves subscription costs as well as isolation.

+How?

+Follow the solution.yaml procedure.

 Note:

-The apply sequence is important for the infra workloads will be scheduled successfully
+Please be aware that manifests are refer to OCP 4.10 and you may change them accordinegly The apply sequence is important for the infra workloads will be scheduled successfully

 Refrences: